James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 The design is genius, as the rough texture doesn’t require a high airflow to pick up debris.

-It’s one of the more efficient tools for cleaning hard floor surfaces like hardwood.
+It’s one of the most efficient tools for cleaning hard floor surfaces, such as hardwood.

 The first-generation fluffy tools were bulky, and other brands have copied them due to their success.